 In early 2013, the Commissioner for Transport and European Commission Vice President Siim Kallas presented the European Union’s Clean Fuel Strategy, which includes goals for the future of Europe’s road transportation sector.
 Compressed natural gas (CNG), a fuel that is currently only used by about 0.5% of the total fleet, is aimed to increase ten-fold by 2020.
 The policy also aims to reduce the maximum distance between publicly accessible CNG refueling points to 150 kilometers (km).

-Advantages of Natural Gas Vehicles
+Benefits of Natural Gas Vehicles

 The Clean Fuel Strategy encourages a way out of the vicious circle that has characterized the European NGV sector.
 On the one hand, it’s not profitable for filling stations to offer natural gas with so few vehicles on the road.
 On the other hand, too few refueling stations for customers and a relatively higher purchase costs for NGVs prevent the market from developing.